Axlefublr/harp/README.md

   If you want to clear them, check out the `clear` subcommand explained later in this help page.

   `harp get marks a --path`
   Will now print "~/here/is/my/path".
-On the contrary,

-  `harp get marks a`
-  Would print the following:
-  ~/here/is/my/path
-  23
-  36

-  So if you don't specify any flags for the `get` action, all available properties in a register will be printed, separated by newlines.
-  If you do specify flags, only those properties will be printed.
+  Whatever flags you specify, only those properties will be printed.
-  Regardless of whether you did or didn't, the order will always be path, line, column.
+  The order will always be path, line, column, regardless of the order of flags you specify.

   The `clear` subcommand does exactly what you expect it to do.
   If you only specify the section to `clear` like: